algolia/algoliasearch-rails/README.md

 Options
 ----------

-Each time a record is saved; it will be - synchronously - indexed.
-In the other hand, each time a record is destroyed, it will be - synchronoulsy - removed from the index.
+Each time a record is saved; it will be - asynchronously - indexed.
+In the other hand, each time a record is destroyed, it will be - asynchronoulsy - removed from the index.

 You can disable auto-indexing and auto-removing setting the following options: